beagleboard/docs.beagleboard.io/boards/pocketbeagle-2/03-design-and-specifications.rst

 the main components and their interconnections.
 This includes the System on Chip (SoC), power management, memory, connectivity interfaces, and other peripheral components.

-- **System on Chip (SoC)**: At the core of PocketBeagle 2 is the AM6232 SoC, which integrates dual ARM Cortex-A53 cores, a Cortex-M4F core, and various peripherals.
+- **System on Chip (SoC)**: At the core of PocketBeagle 2 is the AM6254 SoC, which integrates quad ARM Cortex-A53 cores, a Cortex-M4F core, and various peripherals.
 This SoC is optimized for power efficiency and performance, making it suitable for a wide range of embedded applications.

 - **Power Management**: The diagram highlights several power management ICs:
    - **TPS6521903 PMIC**: Manages multiple power rails, including buck converters and LDOs, to supply necessary voltages.